titomarifrancis/dap-dbms/README.md

 # dap-dbms
-Uses latest PHP7 on latest version of OpenBSD
+Uses latest PHP7 and PostgreSQL on latest version of OpenBSD